hermeslin/material-design-icons-rough/README.md

 ## icon list
-you can find all icons from [material-design-icons-module](https://github.com/hermeslin/material-design-icons-module) `material-design-icons-module` convert all svg icons into `npm module`
+you can find all icons from [material-design-icons-module](https://github.com/hermeslin/material-design-icons-module)

+it converts all svg icons into `npm module`

 ## install
 ```sh